Classroom Strategies

 Example:

-After several modeled and shared lessons, encourage students to combine sentences from their own writing.
-Take a minute or two at the end of your writer's workshop to ask students to share any sentences they combined.
+After several modeled and shared lessons, encourage students to combine sentences as a part of revising their own writing.
+Give students an opportunity to share sentences they combined.
 Discuss ways the revision improved the quality of the writing.

-- Use sentences from familiar books and stories that the students have read.
+- Use sentences from familiar books and stories for modeling and practice.

-- Provide cued examples of critical information by underlining specific words within the sentences.
-For example, "The cake was delicious.
-The cake was chocolate."
+- Provide extra support by underlining critical words in the sentences being combined.
+For example, “The cake was delicious.
+The cake was chocolate.”

 See the research that supports this strategy

-Some of the research done that involves Sentence combining comes from a whole language perspective.
-We've listed some of that research here.
-Our instructions for using Sentence combining encourage a more explicit approach to using the strategy than what was included in some of the research listed below.
+Some of the research done that involves sentence combining comes from a whole language perspective.
+We”ve listed some of that research here.
+Our instructions for using sentence combining encourage a more explicit approach to using the strategy than what is included in some of the research listed below.

 Saddler, B. (2005).
 Sentence combining: A sentence-level writing intervention.
 Reading Teacher, 58, 468-471.